-The Communication and Media Research Institute (CAMRI) is a world-leading centre in the study of media and communication and renowned for its critical and international research.
-CAMRI is situated in the School of Media and Communication.
-It builds on a long tradition of research in media and communication that spans five decades, as the university launched the first British media studies degree in 1975.
-The University of Westminster has been consistently ranked highly in media and communication studies according to the Research Excellence Framework and the QS World University Rankings.
+The Communication and Media Research Institute (CAMRI) is a world-leading centre in the study of media and communication, and renowned for its critical and international research.
+CAMRI is located in the School of Media and Communication.
+It builds on a long tradition of research in media and communication that spans five decades, as the university launched the first UK media degree in 1975.
+The University of Westminster has been consistently ranked highly in media and communication studies ever since.

 CAMRI’s research is based on a broader purpose and vision for society.
-Our work examines how the media and society interact and aims to contribute to progressive social change, equality, justice, and democracy.
-CAMRI takes a public interest and humanistic approach that seeks to promote participation, facilitate informed debate, and strengthen capabilities for critical thinking, complex problem solving and creativity.
+Our work examines how media and societies interact, and aims to contribute to progressive social change, equality, justice, and democracy.
+CAMRI takes a public interest and humanistic approach that seeks to promote participation, facilitate informed debate, and strengthen capabilities for critical thinking, complex problem-solving and creativity.